isdanryan/AbleCase/readme.md

 ## Future Enhancements

 Speaking with the client, they are very happy with the final delivery.
-We have had disscussions about adding in additional features.
+We have had discussions about adding in additional features.

 One of the key areas they would like to expand on, is having a reports module that would allow them to generate various reports based of the KPI's and data held within the system.